Introduction to Vinegar Hill Community

 Vinegar Hill no longer has a school in the neighbourhood, so children travel short distances to nearby schools.
 Popular choices for primary schools are Franklin Street Public School, Roy H Crosby Public School and Sir Richard W Scott Catholic School.
 Secondary schools nearby are Markville Secondary School and Father Michael McGivney Catholic Academy.
 For more information about schools in Markham, visit our Schools in Markham – A Complete Guide page.

-Vinegar Hill is considered a serene neighbourhood full of history and nature trails, where many residents go to relax in natural surroundings but are close to the variety of amenities and activities just a few minutes drive away.
+Vinegar Hill is a popular neighbourhood full of history and close to nature trails.
+It’s a great place for families who love walking the trails, without being too far from the convenience of a variety of amenities and activities – just a few minutes drive away